Decoding Ethereum Events

 to_selector('Transfer(address indexed f, address indexed t, uint256 indexed v)')

-An initial solution to this problem might try to brute force index combinations, for the Transfer event this is easy since its $^3C_2 = 3$ possible choices if we have 2 indexed arguments, and even if we move up to a larger event with $^6C_3$ it’s only 20 (5 bits is definitely not post-quantum).
+An initial solution to this problem might try brute-forcing index combinations, for the Transfer event this is easy since its $^3C_2 = 3$ possible choices if we have 2 indexed arguments, and even if we move up to a larger event with $^6C_3$ it’s only 20 (5 bits is definitely not post-quantum).
 However this doesn’t provide us with the most useful data in the average case, since elements could be decoded out of order.

 Take the following log